NU-Digital-Cultures/Trout/README.md

 # 2. Existing Projects
 <br>

-One of the first steps in our project process was outlining what projects already exist which are aiming to tackling similar issues as *Homes to Newcastle*.
+One of the first steps in our project process was outlining what projects already exist which aim to tackle similar issues as *Homes to Newcastle*.
+This step was taken in order to see if we could take any inspiration from other projects, to get a sense of what exists and is useful/ not useful, and if it was possible to find a gap in existing project strategies which we could exploit and use in our project.
+This task was undertaken here.

+This research led us to the formation of our Problem Statement
 # 3. TenantTalk's Framing Devices
 <br>